Scenario 1: Crashing Code Deploy (Dev)

 The Problem

-What’s happening: A developer pushes code to the dev branch → Flux syncs it to Kubernetes → The pod deploys → The pod crashes (CrashLoopBackOff) → The frontend shows errors when placing orders.
+What’s happening: A developer pushes code to the dev branch → Flux syncs it to Kubernetes → The pod deploys → The pod crashes (CrashLoopBackOff) → The frontend shows missing ads and degraded pages.

 What you know: